mui/toolpad/docs/data/toolpad/components/button.md

 # Button

-<p class="description">Learn about a button component and it's usage in Toolpad.</p>
+<p class="description">Learn about the button component and it's usage in Toolpad.</p>

 ## Demo